Guidance and Resources

 Instructional Resources

 This page includes instructional resources for general education teachers, special education teachers and district staff to assist in the instruction of students with disabilities.
-The resources cover topics such as academics and content, classroom management, evidence-based practice, distance learning, behavior and Individualized Education Programs (IEPs).
+The resources cover topics such as literacy and math resources, specially designed instruction, distance learning, Universal Design for Learning and Individualized Education Programs (IEPs).

 • Kentucky Foundational Literacy Toolkit to Support Students with Disabilities: a tool to assist districts and schools in improving literacy outcomes for students with disabilities by supporting the implementation of key foundational literacy practices.
 The KFLPP focuses on foundational literacy skills; skills that are the building blocks of early reading and writing and promote students' success in literacy, and is not specific to any grade level, learning environment, curriculum or program.
 As the KFLPP was developed through an extensive look at evidence and research-based instructional practices, it can be utilized with any literacy innovation (program or practice).